 Whichever way you decide to go, here is an outline of how anyone can practice the ancient religion of the sun.

 1. Bring the spiritual practices of this ancient religion into your life by practicing them at any schedule you decide.

 2. Understand the deeper spiritual significance of the sun.

 3. Celebrate the four major stages of the sun’s journey through the year, which are the solstices and equinoxes, according to their spiritual meaning.
 A celebration can range all the way from simply observing the sun with an understanding of its spiritual meaning, to conducting a full-scale ceremony with a number of other people.

-8. Create your own sacred space or shrine, which could be inside your home, in your garden, or another location.
+7. Create your own sacred space or shrine, which could be inside your home, in your garden, or at a dedicated location like a temple or outdoors.
 Either align this space to the sun and/or incorporate any symbols of the sun into it.
 You could also visit existing ancient sacred sites that are aligned to the sun.

 8. Take an interest in celestial occurrences, but don’t celebrate the black/new moon or the cross quarter days such as Samhain/Halloween, as these are not celebrations of light and thus do not belong to the religion of the sun.
 The religion of the sun is essentially a religion of light.

 Article based on the research and ideas put forth in the book The Path of the Spiritual Sun